-The Sun Life Prosperity Funds make investing simple, accessible and affordable.
+The Sun Life Prosperity Funds make investing simple, accessible, and affordable.
 The Sun Life Prosperity Funds offer a unique "family of funds" to choose from.
-The "family of funds" concept allows investors to modify their investment strategies over time, by letting them transfer from one fund to another, as their needs dictate, as much as ten times a year without paying documentary stamp taxes.
+The "family of funds" concept allows investors to modify their investment strategies over time, by letting them transfer from one fund to another as their needs dictate as much as ten times a year without paying documentary stamp taxes.

 The financial statements have been prepared on the historical cost basis, except for certain financial assets measured at fair value.
-Fair value movements on financial assets are taken through the statement of comprehensive income.
+Fair value changes therefore affect the ratios related to the Fund's total comprehensive income.
 The change to marked-to-market thus provides equitable treatment between investors coming in and out of the Fund.

 The Fund participates in the mutual funds sector which is a sub-sector of the financial services industry.
-In recent years, this industry has seen increased liberalization and an influx of competition principally begun during the Ramos administration but carried on with varying intensity during succeeding administrations.
 There are no national geographical boundaries as the nature of the industry and prevailing technology make it possible for the various players to offer their services to almost any place in the country.